 13.4 Effects of Termination.
 Subject to Clause 13.5,

 (a) any Referral Fees already due for payment as of the termination

-effective date (i.e. as a result of a Valid Transaction completed prior to
+effective date (i.e. as a result of a Valid Transaction completed prior

-that has expired prior to such date); or
+Period that has expired prior to such date); or

 (b) any Referral Fees not yet due for payment as of the termination date

 (i.e. as a result of a Fee Assessment Period not yet expired as of the

 termination effective date) but related to a Valid Transaction completed

 prior to the termination effective date.